Existence and stability of partially congested propagation fronts in a one-dimensional Navier-Stokes model: Introduction

 \end{thm}

-\begin{rmk} Note that the theorem states that $(u-\ue)(t)$ and $(v-\ve)(t)$ are functions of $L^1_0(\R)$ which justifies a posteriori the passage to the integrated system~\eqref{eq:NL-VW}. \end{rmk}
+\begin{rem} Note that the theorem states that $(u-\ue)(t)$ and $(v-\ve)(t)$ are functions of $L^1_0(\R)$ which justifies a posteriori the passage to the integrated system~\eqref{eq:NL-VW}. \end{rem}

+\begin{rem} If the previous theorem states the stability of the approximate profiles $(v_\ep,u_\ep)$, the stability of the limit profile $(\bar{v}, \bar{u})$ remains open.
+Indeed, the estimates (in particular \eqref{eq:v-Linfty}) that we derive all degenerate as $\ep \rightarrow 0$ and therefore do not give any information in the limit. \end{rem}

 The proofs of Theorem \ref{thm:WV} and Theorem \ref{thm:estimates} rely on several ingredients.
 First, we derive weighted $H^2$ estimates for equations \eqref{eq:NL-VW}, using the structure of the linearized system.
 We then obtain $L^1$ bounds by a method similar to the one used by Haspot in \cite{haspot2018}.
-The long time stability of $(\ue,\ve)$ then follows easily.
+Eventually, the long-time stability of $(\ue,\ve)$ follows easily.